 It was a brief moment in time but it made me realize Jesus' great love that extends to hearts and lives of all generations; those who will accept that love!
 His invitation is: I stand at the door, and knock (the door of one's heart); if any man hear my voice, and open the door (only you can), I will come into him, and will dine with him, and he with me (Revelation 3:20).

 Scripture reveals Jesus' desire for a spiritual church: That he might sanctify (or set it apart), and cleanse it with the washing of water by the word (Ephesians 5:26).

 Scripture reveals that the blood of Jesus Christ, God's Son, cleanses us from all sin (1 John 1:7).
 If we confess our sin, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:9).
 Jesus made the atoning sacrifice, offered in His body, the punishment rightly due us for our sin, shedding His blood that the repentant in heart would be cleansed of all sin!

 Scripture reveals: That he (or Christ) might present to himself a glorious church, not having spot, or wrinkle, or any such thing; but that it should be holy and without blemish (Ephesians 5:27).
-A spiritual church, holy, unblamable, and unreprovable in His sight; justified by His righteousness, washed in His blood, and sanctified in His Spirit!
+A spiritual church, holy, unblamable, and unreprovable in His sight; justified by His righteousness, washed in His blood, and sanctified by the Spirit of God!